After your insurance company representative has assessed the damage, you need to make a decision regarding the cleaning of your home and possessions.

 Flooring and Rugs

-- Use a wet/dry shop vacuum for removing water from floor and rugs.
+- Use a wet/dry shop vacuum for removing water from the floor and rugs.

 - If the room was subject to a great deal of water, you may need to hire professionals to remove tacked-down carpeting or vinyl or other flooring, since water and resultant dampness can cause odors and warp floors.